The Golden State Warriors Have Announced Big News About Klay Thompson

 Prior to the last two seasons, Thompson had made five straight All-Star games and the Warriors made the NBA Finals five straight seasons (winning three NBA Championships in that span).

-This season they are off to a 17-2 record in their first 19 games of the season.
+This season they are off to an 18-2 record in their first 20 games of the season.

 Related stories on NBA basketball